ibm-cloud-docs/containers/cs_istio_about.md

 - Achieve better visibility into the apps that run in your cluster.
 - Deploy canary versions of apps and control the traffic that is sent to them.
 - Enable automatic encryption of data that is transferred between microservices.
-- Enforce rate limiting and attribute-based allowlist and blocklist policies.

 An Istio service mesh is composed of a data plane and a control plane.
 The data plane consists of Envoy proxy sidecars in each app pod, which mediate communication between microservices.
 The control plane consists of Pilot, Mixer telemetry and policy, and Citadel, which apply Istio configurations in your cluster.
 For more information about each of these components, see the [`istio` add-on description](#istio_ov_components).